snipara-companion

 - Use

-snipara-companionwhen local terminal ergonomics, hook automation, code graph routing, or lightweight workflow presets are useful. - Add Snipara Sandbox when the workflow needs local execution, tests, lint, or sandboxed validation.
-Companion can suggest Runtime and diagnose local readiness, but Runtime remains a separate execution layer.
+snipara-companionwhen local terminal status, briefs, timelines, phase commits, handoffs, code graph routing, or workflow presets are useful. - Add Snipara Sandbox when the workflow needs local execution, tests, lint, or sandboxed validation.
+Companion can suggest Sandbox and diagnose local readiness, but Sandbox remains a separate execution layer.

 - Reach for

-snipara-orchestratoronly when you need proof-based validation, drift detection, or production gates.
+snipara-orchestratoronly when you need proof-based validation, drift detection, hierarchical tasks, or production gates.